 Here we focus on the analysis for a single DAW and equilibrium forcing and, as adequate, introduce some comments regarding practical implementations for real cases, including the case of transient forcings.
 The identical twin assimilation experiment is designed to approach a case of past climate reconstruction with sparse observations, as usual in pre-instrumental climate analysis.
-Specifically, we use the features of available observations of near sea surface temperature for the Last Glacial Maximum (LGM) from the MARGO database (MARGO Project Members, 2009).
-The LGM has received great attention in the paleoclimate community for its relevance to understand climate feedbacks and future climate projections; specifically, the MARGO database has been profusely used for qualitative and quantitative model-data comparisons (e.g. Kageyama et al., 2006; Hargreaves et al., 2011; Waelbroeck et al., 2014) as well as in dynamical reconstruction, with the ocean model MITgcm and 4D-Var, of the upper-ocean conditions in the LGM Atlantic (Dail and Wunsch, 2014) and the global ocean (Kurahashi-Nakamura et al., 2017).
+Specifically, we use the features of available observations of near sea surface temperature for the Last Glacial Maximum (LGM) from the "multiproxy approach for the reconstruction of the glacial ocean surface" (MARGO) database (MARGO Project Members, 2009).
+The LGM has received great attention in the paleoclimate community for its relevance to understand climate feedbacks and future climate projections, and specifically the MARGO database has been profusely used for qualitative and quantive model-data comparisons (e.g.; Kageyama et al., 2006; Hargreaves et al., 2011; Waelbroeck et al., 2014) as well as in dynamical reconstruction, with the ocean model MITgcm and 4D-Var, of the upper-ocean conditions in the LGM Atlantic (Dail and Wunsch, 2014) and the global ocean (Kurahashi-Nakamura et al., 2017).
 For the purpose of this study, it is not so important that the actual climate of the model matches that of the LGM but that the case study is realistic from the estimation point of view.
-Thus, we make use of the MARGO database characteristics (location, seasonality, and uncertainty), but conduct a synthetic experiment for pre-industrial climate conditions.
-To do so, before starting the experiment we spun up CESM for 1200 years starting from Levitus climatology with standard pre-industrial conditions to reach an equilibrium state.
-Then, we used the restart files from the end of the spin-up time to create a 60-year control simulation (as synthetic truth), in which in addition to the pre-industrial forcings and boundary conditions, we added a flux term to the ocean, as detailed below.
+Thus we just make use of the MARGO database characteristics (location, seasonality and uncertainty), but conduct a synthetic experiment for preindustrial climate conditions.
+To do so, before starting the experiment we spun up CESM for 1 200 yr starting from Levitus climatology with standard preindustrial conditions to reach an equilibrium state.
+Then, we used the restart files from the end of the spin up time to create a 60 yr control simulation (as synthetic truth), in which in addition to the preindustrial forcings and boundary conditions, we added a flux term to the ocean, as detailed below.

-To create the background ensemble we perturbed a number of parameters for the (deterministic) physics in both the ocean and the atmosphere components, as well as input greenhouse gases and an additional influx of water into the North Atlantic Ocean.
-As indicated in the Introduction, the selected control variables have the responsibility of creating all the background uncertainty in a perfect-model scenario, and through the assimilation they will try to compensate for any unaccounted model error elsewhere.
+To create the background ensemble we perturbed a number of parameters for the (deterministic) physics in both the ocean and the atmosphere components, as well as input greenhouse gases and an additional influx of water into the North Atlantic ocean.
+As indicated in the introduction, the selected control variables have the responsibility of creating all the background uncertainty in a perfect-model scenario, and through the assimilation they will try to compensate for any unaccounted model error elsewhere.
 In a step-by-step approach, here all perturbed model parameters and forcings were included as control variables in the assimilation.
-An obvious (still synthetic) and very useful extension would be to perturb a wider set of model parameters and/or forcings and boundary conditions (e.g. various ice sheet configurations or alternative freshwater influx) and explicitly evaluate the compensation effect and climate reconstruction results by using subsets of the perturbed inputs as control vectors.
-Here, the selected parameters for model physics and radiative constituents are relevant to the global energy budget of the Earth system, but not necessarily the most sensitive model inputs for multi-decadal and longer scales.
+An obvious (still synthetic) and very useful extension would be to perturb a wider set of model parameters and/or forcings and boundary conditions (e.g.; various ice sheet configurations, or alternative freshwater influx) and explicitly evaluate the compensation effect and climate reconstruction results by using subsets of the perturbed inputs as control vector.
+Here, the selected parameters for model physics and radiative constituents are relevant to the global energy budget of the Earth system, but not neccessarily the most sensitive model inputs for multidecadal and longer scales.
 In real cases, the selection of control variables (if the control vector is to be kept low-dimensional) should be done carefully and generally based on previous global sensitivity analyses.